Modern British History workshop

 At each meeting, a student presents a work-in-progress paper for approximately 30-40 minutes.
 The paper is then discussed amongst workshop attendees for approximately 45 minutes.
 Each workshop lasts around 1.5 hours and is typically followed by a time of socialising.

-Meetings are held at 5pm in the Stuart Butler Room at St. John’s College.
-Refreshments will be provided.
-To participate via Zoom, or to be added to the mailing list, please contact the co-convenors.
+Workshops will be held at Arthur Quiller Couch in the Old Divinity School on St John's Street (opposite the main gates of St. John’s College).
+To participate via Zoom, or to be added to the mailing list, please contact one of the convenors.

 Alice McKimm - (email@example.com)